 Following are six tips to teach your children the value of money:

 1. Expand on the basics of math

-2. Get them a piggy bank
+2. Get your child a piggy bank

-3. Familiarize them with the bank
+3. Familiarize your kids with the bank

 6. Pay in cash

 Credit cards are a great temptation to spend money you don’t have, then pay more for the privilege later.
 Show your kids that the best way to buy items is with the money in their pockets.
 Try to keep it real at all times – handing over cash is the best way to learn how to use money responsibly.

 The best way to teach your kids the value of money and the importance of saving is to lead by example while allowing them some responsibility.
 Give your children an allowance for the things they might want to buy, and encourage them to save in various ways.
 Familiarize them with simple record keeping and the way savings accounts work.
 Leave the credit cards at home when you shop with the kids.
 These simple but effective steps will help your children learn how to manage money responsibly and prepare them for adulthood.

 Financial Security for Tomorrow Starts Today (Info for parents and kids)